josep-castell/josep-castell/README.md

 ## **Josep Castell**
+### Frontend developer

+Actually working as a frontend developer specialized in Angular.

+- Angular
+- TypeScript
+- RxJs
+- AngularSignals

-I'm currently studying *web application development* in CIFP Francesc de Borja Moll, Mallorca.
+Former *web application development* student in CIFP Francesc de Borja Moll, Mallorca.

-By this moment I've worked with:
+There we were using:
 - HTML
 - CSS
 - JavaScript